-- 1. Remove hose clamps and hoses from trap. - 2.
-Remove trap. - 3.
+- 1. Removing the gas manifold assembly will provide better access when re-locating the trap.
+To remove the gas manifold, remove the four screws that fasten the gas manifold assembly to the bracket. - 2.
+Remove hose clamps and hoses from trap. - 3.
+Remove trap. - 4.
 (Draining the Vent Elbow) Insert the non-grommet end hose #10 into the cabinet back drain hole.
 Insert a coupling into the drip leg of the vent-drain elbow and secure with a silver clamp.
-Secure hose #10 on vent-drain elbowbarb fitting with a silver clamp. - 4.
-(Draining the Collector Box) Insert non-grommet end of hose #9 into the cabinet front drain hole and secure on collector box drain port with a silver clamp. - 5.
-Mate the drain trap inlets to the hoses and secure with silver clamps. - 6.
-Line up the trap mounting holes with the pre-drilled holes in the furnace and secure with 2 screws removed in step 2. - 7.
+Secure hose #10 on vent drain elbow barb fitting with a silver clamp. - 5.
+(Draining the Collector Box) Insert non-grommet end of hose #9 into the cabinet front drain hole and secure on collector box drain port with a silver clamp. - 6.
+Mate the drain trap inlets to the hoses and secure with silver clamps. - 7.
+Line up the trap mounting holes with the pre-drilled holes in the furnace and secure with 2 screws removed in step 2. - 8.
 Refer to Field Supplied Drain section for instructions on field supplied / installed drain on outlet of furnace trap.